rwxrob/keg/docs/spec/2023-01/README.md

 `DATA.*` file instead.
 It is also RECOMMENDED to limit tables to one per *text node*.

+**Images MUST NOT be included in KEG Mark.** Unlike most other flavors of Markdown, KEG Mark deliberately omits images of any kind.
+This is because all images MUST be contained within their own *figure nodes*.
+This promotes the use of images to convey something that cannot otherwise be described with text.
+Such a limitation promotes the widest possible range of participants and eliminates superfluous decoration which bloats content and complicates the publishing process.

 ## Dynamic Node

 Dynamic nodes must be periodically generated.
 The method of generation